Crappie Fishing In Colorado

-All about fishing for black and white crappie in CO.
+Guide to fishing for black and white crappie.

 Crappie are actually a member of the sunfish family and can be found in many Colorado lakes.
 Crappie are known by many different local names.
 Paper mouth, goggleye, bridge perch, slabs and speckled perch, are just a few.

-Like the bass in Colorado, the crappies have a slow growing season.
-However, they are plentiful in several lakes throughout the state including Adobe Creek Reservoir, Bonny Reservoir, Chatfield Reservoir, Horsetooth Reservoir, Lathrop State Park, Navajo Reservoir, Northglenn Lake and Sloan Lake.
+Like bass in Colorado, crappie have a slow growing season.
+However, they are plentiful in several lakes throughout the state including Adobe Creek Reservoir, Bonny Reservoir, Chatfield Reservoir, Cherry Creek Reservoir, Horsetooth Reservoir, Lathrop State Park, Navajo Reservoir, North Sterling Reservoir, Northglenn Lake, Pueblo Reservoir, Rifle Gap Reservoir and Sloan Lake.

 World record: 6 lbs 0 oz